Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 • Leverage Your Network: Connect with professionals in your desired field to gain insights and advice.
 Attend industry events, seminars, and workshops to expand your network.

-• Informational Interviews: Conduct informational interviews with individuals working in your target industry or role to gain a deeper understanding of the field.
+• Informational Interviews: Conduct informational interviews with individuals in your target industry or role to better understand the field.

 Personal Branding and Marketing Yourself